 Edward Lasker vs George Thomas: The long walk to checkmate

-This is one that will be on the chess tactical books for a very long time, some of the most impressive tactical combinations in chess.
+This is one that will be on the chess tactical books for a very long time, some of the most impressive tactical chess combinations.

 Magnus Carlsen vs Sipke Ernst: Wait?
 What?